chanxe/chaxe-tutorial/README.md

 # chaxe-tutorial
-In this repository.
-I wi;ll start a project to study programming.
+#In this repository.
+I will start a project to study programming.